 Well, I hope this has given you a little bit better understanding of the iconic Ramen noodle soup dish in Japan and has made your mouth water just a little, I know mine is!

-Japanese food is amazing and I’m guessing very good for you!
+Japanese food is amazing and it is also very good for you!
 How many overweight Japanese people do you see or know?
-Hardly any, and they have some of the longest life expectancies in the world!!
+Hardly any, and they have some of the longest life expectancies in the world!
 The food must be good.

 Have you tried eating Ramen with a baby on your lap???

-I really miss the food in Japan, I tried to replicate it when I got home but just could not do it, my Ramen would turn out nice! but just not perfect like overseas, that is always the case, I guess it has something to do with the ingredients.
+I really miss the food in Japan, I tried to replicate it when I got home but just could not do it.
+My Ramen would turn out nice, but just not perfect like overseas.
+Thankfully we have an awesome authentic Japanese restaurant right down the road.